What’s the difference between borrow and lend?

 When the bookshop opens Elsa will lend David a helping hand.

 - take something that doesn’t belong to you to use for a period of time and then return it

 - Lily borrows books from the library.

-- take money from a person or bank and agree to pay it back (of a bank, usually with interest)
+- take money from a person or bank and agree to pay it back, often plus interest in the case of the bank

 - David borrowed money from the bank in order to open his book shop.

 - to take words from another language, or ideas from another person